3 West Virginia LGBTQ-Friendly Drug Rehab Centers

-People who are lesbian, gay, bisexual, transgender, or questioning often face a unique set of challenges and social factors which may contribute to substance use disorders (SUDs).
+People who are lesbian, gay, bisexual, transgender, or questioning often face a unique set of challenges and social factors that may contribute to substance use disorders (SUDs).

-As a result, many drug and alcohol rehab centers in West Virginia are implementing LGBT-friendly or LGBT-centric rehab programs to help community members achieve sobriety.
+As a result, many drug and alcohol rehab centers in West Virginia are implementing LGBTQ-friendly or LGBTQ-centric rehab programs to help community members achieve sobriety.

 Treatment options that may benefit LGBT people include therapy, detox, inpatient and outpatient programs, and other evidence-based treatment practices.